YueWenbo/yuewenbo.github.io/about.md

 This year is a fresh start for me.
 I am thirst for new knowledge and want to know what ideas can I generate.

 This blog is a milestone.

-## About this page

-This GitHub page is used to show my academic path since undergraduate study.
-It includes a [complete CV](cv.md), a  list of articles generated from everyday thoughts (a blog, more likely) and (will include) future synthesis from reading and learning.

-The theme of this blog is designed with no theme.
-The design language is 'simple'.
-Only essential text content and link between pages are used.
-All pages are written in [Markdown](https://daringfireball.net/projects/markdown/) and simple deployed in Github repository.

-> A guide of how to deploy GitHub pages can be found [here](https://pages.github.com).

-This page has no forward/back buttons, because it is complex.
-Please use the forward/back button in your web browser.

 ## Contact me